owenjklan/texttab/README.md

 Note that `render()` returns a _list_ of lines.

 ### ... and the output?
+Do note that the below output, despite being "pre-formatted", might have gaps between the line-drawing elements for each row.
+This depends on the default line-spacing used by your particular Markdown viewer, whether that is on Github or a dedicated application.
 ```text
 owen@pfhor:~/git/texttab$ examples/testprog
 Simple test program, designed to demonstrate alignment of columns as well as border styles.